mrwasp98/se2021-07-SolidarityPurchasingGroup/Retrospective/Retrospective-Sprint2.md

 **Remember**  a story is done ONLY if it fits the Definition of Done:

-- Unit Tests passing:
+- Unit Tests passing
-- Code review completed:
+- Code review completed
-- Code present on VCS:
+- Code present on VCS
-- End-to-End tests performed:
+- End-to-End tests performed

 > Our DoD: A story is done when the backed tests performed by `jest` ends successfully and when the frontend tests performed by `cypress` are correctly completed.